NaagShakti/DevOps/README.md

-# DevOps
+# DevOps Projects
-An Automation Project For CI CD Concept.
-Technologies Included: GitHub, Jenkins and Docker.
+###    This Repository Includes Projects Related To DevOps.